General developments in 1985.

 Around 350 boy and girl riders took part in this 2-day event and had overall 400 moto's/races.
 The classification per country was: 1st.
 Italy, 2nd.
 Spain, 3rd.
 France, 4th.
 Belgium, 5th.
 Great Britain.
 A FIAC international congress for BMX was scheduled on August 28th.
 The organization of this Worlds was of low quality and it was not clear whether this was a World Cup or a World Championship.
 Promotional materials did show World Cup in Italian laguage and World Championship when translated in English.

-The FIAC BMX World Champion in hte highest performance class at the time (Experts 17 & Over) was, Juan Manuel Monterofrom Spain.
-Seen here 2 pictures of Juan Manuel Montero, taken in 2013, so after 28 years.
+The FIAC BMX World Champion in the highest performance class at the time (Experts 17 & Over) was, Juan Manuel Montero from Spain.
+Seen here 2 pictures of Juan Manuel Montero, taken in 2013, so 28 years after this event took place.

 Later on that year FIAC decided to officialy start organising BMX within their ranks.
-A BMX Committee was formed and thenext official FIAC World would take place in 1986 in Italy again, the minutes of this new committee (C.I.B.T.).
+A BMX Committee was formed and the next official FIAC World Championship would take place in 1986 in Italy again, so was written in the minutes of this new committee (C.I.B.T.).
 For more details see notes December 18th.
 1985.

-August 31st - September 1st., Grand Prix BMX Geldrop - Holland.
+August 31st. - September 1st., Grand Prix BMX at Geldrop - Holland.

 FCC Geldrop organized this international I.BMX.F. sanctioned event.
 In total there were 887 entries and among them .....
-93 Belgium riders, 34 German riders, 40 France riders ad 1 rider from Danmark.
-At the nearby campingsite 320 caravanswere installed.
+93 Belgium riders, 34 German riders, 40 France riders and 1 rider from Danmark.
+At the nearby campingsite 320 caravans were installed.

 On Satuday 125 races were run.
 On Sunday during the day, the starting gate broke down and it was decided to start menualy from then on.
 Overall it was a succesful event.

 2. Rus Jacobs

 3. Christiaans Mertens